Blog

 • How to track search visibility: This is the most challenging element to track.
 Our advice is to keep it as simple as possible.

 • Refer to your keyword list and choose the five keywords with the highest search volume.
-Then enter these keywords into the search bar of the digital shelf you are tracking.
-Ideally while using your browsers incognito mode.
-Then record if your products appear in the top three results on the page, the top ten results on the page, or not at all.
+Then enter these keywords into the search bar of the digital shelf you are tracking (Ideally while using your browsers incognito mode).
+Then record if your products appear in the top three products listed on the search results page, the top ten products on the search results page, or not at all.

 • From here you can generate a score out of five for how visible your product is online.
-For example, if your product appears in the top three results for three keywords, and the top 10 results for four keywords – then your products search visibility is 3/5 for top three visibility and 4/5 for top 10 visibility.
+For example, if your product appeared in the top three products listed for three keywords then your products search visibility is 3/5 for top three visibility.
+If your products appeared on the search result page for an additional keyword in the 4-10 rankings – then we can add this to the other three keywords where you ranked in the top 3 products for a score of 4/5 for top 10 visibility.

 Review the results

-Review the results of your audit to identify any easy steps you can take to optimise the digital shelf.
-The key part of your analysis is to create next steps and actions that you can follow up.
+The final step is to review the results of your audit to identify any easy steps you can take to optimise the digital shelf.

 If you having any trouble carrying out a digital shelf audit, we are more than happy to help.
 Get in touch and we can help you build a template or even carry out an audit for you.